 Make sure you have replacement windshield support bars on board, just in case.

-These Taylor Made 1642 marine windshield support bars (check price on Amazon) are anodized aluminum with nylon fittings, with chrome-plated zamak feet, and sold in single units.
+are anodized aluminum with nylon fittings, with chrome-plated zamak feet, and sold in single units.
 The standard bars are 16 inches in length, but they do come in various sizes.

 These are often overlooked, but if there’s one thing I’ve learned by going through repairs, it’s this: an ounce of prevention worth 10 gallons of rainwater flooding your deck.